flintrocks/flint/docs/language_guide.md

 }
 ```

+ > **Planned feature**
+ >
+ > A third mode will be available in the future, `call?`.
+It will return an `Optional` type, like in Swift, intended to be used with the (also planned) `if let ...` construct.
+See https://github.com/flintrocks/flint/issues/140.

 ### Specifying hyper-parameters

 In addition to function parameters, there are two more "hyper-parameters" that need to be set when performing an external call.